-Significant weight loss can be attained with lifestyle programs that achieve a 500-750 kcal/day energy deficit, which in most cases is approximately 1,200- 1,500 kcal/day for women and 1,500- 1,800 kcal/day for men, adjusted for the individual's baseline body weight.
-Weight loss of 3-5% is the minimum

-Table 8.1-Treatment options for overweight and obesity in type 2 diabetes necessary for any clinical benefit (21,30).
-However, weight-loss benefits are progressive; more intensive weight-loss goals (>5%, >7%, >15%, etc.) may be pursued if needed to achieve a healthy weight and if they can be feasibly and safely attained.
+Significant weight loss can be attained with lifestyle programs that achieve a 500-750 kcal/day energy deficit, which in most cases is approximately 1,200-1,500 kcal/day for women and 1,500-1,800 kcal/day for men, adjusted for the individual's baseline body weight.
+Weight loss of 3-5% is the minimum necessary for clinical benefit (20,34).
+However, weight-loss benefits are progressive; more intensive weight-loss goals (>5%, >7%, >15%, etc.) may be pursued if needed to achieve a healthy weight and/or if the patient is more motivated and more intensive goals can be feasibly and safely attained.